LVijayaraghavan/Earthquake_visualization/README.md

 ### Level 1: Basic Visualization

   First task is to visualize an earthquake data set.Here we will try to visualize earthquakes for past 7 days as published from USGS site.
-  1. Get the data set We will choose the 'All Earthquakes from the Past 7 Days', the site will be provide a JSON representation of that          data.The URL will be used to pull in the JSON data for our visualization.
+  ## 1. Get the data set We will choose the 'All Earthquakes from the Past 7 Days', the site will be provide a JSON representation of that          data.The URL will be used to pull in the JSON data for our visualization.

-  2.**Import & Visualize the Data**
+  ## 2. Import & Visualize the Data**

    * Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.